TillF/SDI-logger/README.md

 - check if the voltage of the SD-card module is sufficient (it may require 5 instead of 3 V)

 - upload the Arduino sketch with another computer - once, this really fixed the problem for us

+- use different SD card: even without apparent errors, there seem to be difference

 ### Power consumption
 Different Arduino boards vary greatly in power consumption, even within the same type of Arduino.
 Furthermore, attached peripherals have an influence, again, varying between manufacturers.